douglasgreen/duolingo/latin.md

 - the paint - pictura
 - the parrot - psittacus
 - the patron - patronus
+- the peacock - pavo, pavonis
+- the plate - patella
 - the plaza - forum
 - the poem - carmen (nt.)
 - the poet - poeta